kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/getting-started.md

 ## Image Pipeline

-``ImagePipeline`` downloads, caches images, and prepares them for display.
-To load an image, use an async method ``ImagePipeline/image(for:delegate:)-2v6n0`` that returns ``ImageResponse`` with an image.
+``ImagePipeline`` downloads images, caches, and prepares them for display.
+To load an image, use an async method ``ImagePipeline/image(for:delegate:)-2v6n0`` returning ``ImageResponse`` with an image.

 ```swift
 let response = try await ImagePipeline.shared.image(for: url)
 let image = response.image
 ```

-> ``ImagePipeline`` also has completion-based and Combine APIs, but the documentation uses Async/Await in most of the examples.
+> Tip: You can start by using a ``ImagePipeline/shared`` pipeline and create a custom one later if needed.
+To create a custom pipeline, use a convenience ``ImagePipeline/init(delegate:_:)`` initializer or one of the pre-defined configurations, such as ``ImagePipeline/Configuration-swift.struct/withDataCache``.

 You can monitor the request by passing ``ImageTaskDelegate``.